martinschneider01/awesome-42-lyon/README.md

 <br>

 # À propos
-Une awesome liste pour 42 Lyon !
+Une awesome liste pour 42 Lyon ! <a href="https://github.com/sindresorhus/awesome/awesome.md">What is an awesome list?</a>&nbsp;&nbsp;&nbsp;